zeus-volkov-systems/messageapi/WorkLogSketchPad.md

 as an object factory owned by the Container Definition
 3. On session initialization, we load the connection maps into memory as a list of connection hash-maps
-4. On initialization of a protocol, in the setConnections method, connections are built in memory from the protocol definition endpoint map 5.
+4. On initialization of a protocol, in the setConnections method, connections in the protocol definition endpoint map are turned into a flat list of connections, and held by the protocol.

 ## Previous Foci